Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-Another option is produce by Powermate.
-It is the PX P018-0084SP 100% full synthetic air compressor oil which boasts all season performance for use in reciprocating air compressors.
+Another option is produced by Powermate.
+It is the PX P018-0084SP 100% full synthetic air compressor oil which boasts all-season performance for use in reciprocating air compressors.

 It’s can be difficult to establish how much Husky oil a specific model compressor pump requires without having the manual handy.

 If you cannot locate your manual then I will recommend that you contact Husky directly or even search the internet for the specifications of your Husky compressor and its model!